icons8/pichon-docs/docs/pichon-macOS.md

 ### License

-You may use our graphic assets without payment for personal or commercial purposes but only on the condition that you include a link to Icons8 in your work.
+You may use our graphic assets without payment for personal or commercial purposes if you include a link to Icons8 in your work.

 ## My Images

-You can start exploring My Images tab by uploading or drag&dropping images from your device:
+You can start exploring My Images tab by uploading or drag and dropping images from your device:

-After that you can share the uploaded image, find similar images in Pichon's photo gallery, remove the image's background, upscale it and export the edited version.
+After that, you can share the uploaded image, find similar images in Pichon's photo gallery, remove the image's background, upscale it and export the edited version.

 Each image is automatically tagged by our AI detectors, but you can also add your own tags.

-Organizing images can done by adding them to different folders.
+You can organize images by adding them to different folders.
 Folders can be exported or shared with your Icons8 friends, same as Collections: